 - (1) The incident must have occurred on or after June 1, 1984. - (2) The incident must have been reported within 72 hours after its occurrence or the Commission must find there was good cause for the failure to report within that time.
 Good cause includes, but is not limited to the minority, infirmity or incapacity of the claimant. - (3) The application must be filed within one (1) year of the incident unless the Commission finds there was good cause for the failure to report within that time. - (4) The victim must have suffered bodily injury, psychological injury as the result of a direct, face to face threat of physical injury, or actual physical injury or death as a result of the criminal actions of another. - (5) The claimant or victim must cooperate fully with law enforcement and the Commission staff.
 If law enforcement officials or Commission staff are not satisfied with the victim's or claimant's cooperation, the Commission may deny, reduce or declare the claim ineligible. - (6) Requested expenses shall not be eligible for compensation in the event that they have been paid by a collateral source. - (7) The victim or claimant must not be the offender or an accomplice of the offender. - (8) No portion of the compensation shall benefit the offender or accomplice. - (9) If the applicant, after making application for compensation to the Commission, then perpetrates any criminally injurious conduct or is convicted of a felony, the applicant shall be ineligible for compensation. - (10) Any incident occurring at a place known for illegal activity (shot house, house of gambling, house of prostitution or drug house) or arising out of acts involving violations of the Alabama Criminal Code shall not be eligible for compensation under this chapter.
 This shall not include persons who were in such areas for a legitimate purpose and not involved in any type of illegal activity. - (11) Any person confined in a jail, penitentiary or other correctional facility at the time of the crime as a result of a felony conviction or who is later convicted of a felony or is confined as the result of criminally injurious conduct perpetrated on the person of another or who is later convicted of criminally injurious conduct shall not be eligible for compensation. - (12) Any person convicted of a violent felony who is on probation, parole, work release or any type of custodial or noncustodial release at the time of his/her victimization shall not be eligible for compensation.
-This includes, but is not limited to the following: Work release centers □ boot camps □ SIR (supervised intensive restitution) and PDL (PreDiscretionary Leave). - (13) The victim's presence in the United States of America must be lawful. - (14) Illegal aliens who are victims of human trafficking that meet the requirements set forth for the eligibility pursuant to 22 U.S.C. §7105 shall be eligible for compensation.
+This includes, but is not limited to the following: Work release centers; boot camps; SIR (supervised intensive restitution) and PDL (PreDiscretionary Leave). - (13) The victim's presence in the United States of America must be lawful. - (14) Illegal aliens who are victims of human trafficking that meet the requirements set forth for the eligibility pursuant to 22 U.S.C. §7105 shall be eligible for compensation. - (15) Every claimant must provide a legible copy of his/her valid, government-issued photo ID.
+Failure to provide this documentation within the requested time shall result in the non-approval of the compensation claim.